Carbon, energy and water management

 Approx. savings seen in Brecon Court: Feb 2020 vs. Feb 2021 – 16% reduction in energy use, saving 15,300 kWh and 3.2 tCO₂e.

 Due to the success of this project it was decided in September 2020 that houses 1-38 in Wallscourt Park would also be upgraded from gas central heating to electric heating, using the same controls.
-This had added benefits as some rooms were much hotter than others and now rather than struggling with a whole house system each room can be controlled individually.

 Lighting projects and upgrades

-Over the last few years there have been some large lighting upgrades at UWE Bristol.
+There have been some large lighting upgrades at UWE Bristol.
 In 2018/19 alone we committed £822,000 for a number of lighting design schemes which were projected to deliver 283 tonnes of carbon savings per year.
 LED fittings and intelligent controls were installed in areas including: the Exhibition and Conference Centre (internal and external lighting), S-block internal lighting, R-block external lighting, Mallard House internal and external lighting, Q-block internal lighting and Centre for Sports communal areas and corridors.

 There are still patches of older lighting across the estate which will be upgraded to LED over the coming few years.
+Sometimes this will be as standalone projects but may also be included as part of area refurbishments.

 Transformer upgrades